Chapter Forty Five IV

 Black and Chan have four of the men stuck in the forehead with shuriken before they can reach for their weapons.
 Nikko and I appear, katana drawn, two men are on the floor with missing hands.
 The one outside Gamba’s door is dead, victim of Nikko’s sword.
 One tries to get to his gun with his remaining hand, no go, too slow.
 The other lies staring at his non-hand, I pull the Glock from inside his belt, then kick him in the head, lights off.

 Chan breaks the leg of one, crushes the hand of the other.
-He removes their weapons, pockets the clips and empties the chamber, tosses the guns to the floor.
+He removes their weapons, pockets the magazines and empties the chamber, tosses the guns to the floor.
 Black kicks one guy hard in the nuts, he passes out, the other gets a right cross so fast teeth fly.
 Black takes his weapon.

 Gamba is shocked at the efficiency, how the two women breeched his security he can’t process, but he has the presence of mind to reach for the twenty-two automatic he keeps tucked behind his back.
 Somehow, though, his hand won’t move.
 He can’t move.
 He wants to move, he’s pissed, livid, but his body takes no direction from his mind.
 The white haired girl stands in front of him, observing, there is no emotion, no fear.
 Gamba, for the first time, feels the nausea of something incomprehensible.